bitburner-official/bitburner-src/markdown/bitburner.darknet.getserverrequiredcharismalevel.md

 </td><td>

-Hostname of the server to check.
+Hostname/IP of the server to check.

 </td></tr>